CPJClare/ERM-for-BayesOpt-with-STPs/README.md

 https://dl.acm.org/doi/10.1145/3430199.3430218

+Includes all published conference paper experiments i.e. Python code, results and graphs.

-The experiments were performed in Jupyter Notebook, run on Linux (Ubuntu 18.04)
+The experiments were each performed in Jupyter Notebook, run on a Linux (Ubuntu 18.04) installation.